 Transactions denominated in foreign currencies are initially recorded at the rates of exchange prevailing on the dates of the transactions.
 Monetary assets and liabilities denominated in such currencies are translated at the rates prevailing at the end of the reporting year.
-Gains and losses arising from foreign currency transactions are included in the statement of comprehensive income.
+Gains and losses arising from foreign currency transactions are included in the statement of profit or loss and other comprehensive income.